-These books teach you how to think like a partner.
-They don’t offer solutions.
+These books teach you how to think like a major consulting firm’s partner.

 Bill and Michael mention this book often as the one book that perfectly explains marketing from a strategy perspective.
 I would take this further and say this book explains business models from a macro-perspective and explains the principle of capitalism very well.
 It is a dense read but Irresistible Empire is worth looking into since it drives so much of the thinking in The Bill Matassoni Show.